 Mid Century Modern Furniture

 I don’t want to begrudge anyone of the pleasure they get from Mid Century Modern furniture and decor.
 Certainly, there are many die-hard Mid Century Modern furniture fans out there.
+(If you are one, please consider reading my husbands take on MCM Furniture.)
 But many people walking into our furniture store over the years have asked, do you ever get any MCM furniture?

 The answer is yes and no.

 Over the years, we have sold a handful of Mid-Century Modern pieces.
 Honestly, these retro furniture pieces were kind of pretty in a weird way.
 (What can I say, we have great taste here at Bohemian’s.) 🙂